JKneeland813/JKneeland813/README.md

 ## Hi, I'm Joe 👋
 I'm a student who enjoys building things with technology and learning how systems work.
 ## What I'm Learning
-- Programming and automation
+- Programming languages and automation
 - Microcontrollers and hardware projects
 - Engineering and problem solving
 ## Projects
-- Raspberry Pi experiments
 - Automation tools and scripts
 - Tic Tac Joe
-- Learning programming languages
 - Security
 ## Goals
 - Build useful tools that make life easier